-Benjamin Bruno’s ability to portray both gritty realism and graphic modernity has landed him at the forefront of today's new guard of fashion.
-After beginning his career as assistant to stylist Marie-Amélie Sauvé, Bruno went on to work with Vogue Paris editor, Carine Roitfeld, from 2005 to 2011.
-Drawing on his early career in art criticism and a formal education in literature, Bruno’s work displays a stringent visual sense and keen eye for detail.
+Benjamin Bruno’s ability to create both iconic classics and graphic modernity has landed him at the forefront of today's new guard of fashion.
+After beginning his career at Vogue Paris under Carine Roitfeld, from 2005 to 2011, Bruno went on to work as a freelance stylist, creative consultant and image-maker.
+Drawing on his early vocation in art criticism and a formal education in literature, Bruno’s work displays a stringent visual sense and keen eye for detail.

-His meticulous editorial work with photographers Craig McDean, Alasdair McLellan, Paolo Roversi, Willy Vanderperre and Jamie Hawkesworth is featured in Vogue Italia, W Magazine, Self Service, Vogue Hommes, i-D, Arena Homme +, 032C, Interview, Modern Matter and Man About Town, where he previously served as contributing fashion editor with Michael Amzalag and Mathias Augustyniak of M/M (Paris).
+His meticulous editorial work with photographers Steven Meisel, David Sims, Mert Alas and Marcus Piggott, Craig McDean, Alasdair McLellan, Paolo Roversi, Willy Vanderperre and Jamie Hawkesworth is featured in British Vogue, Vogue Italia, American Vogue, W Magazine, Self Service, Vogue Hommes, i-D, Arena Homme +, 032C, The Gentlewoman, Interview, Modern Matter and Man About Town, where he previously served as contributing fashion editor with Michael Amzalag and Mathias Augustyniak of M/M (Paris).

 He is also well known for his significant collaborations that have fostered a generation of emerging creatives including designer J.W.
 Anderson and photographer Jamie Hawkesworth.
 In his work with Anderson, Bruno pioneered a sharp architectural aesthetic and is involved in all aspects of the brands.
 His ongoing collaborations with Hawkesworth continue to produce a distinctive and memorable long-term body of work.

-Bruno's runway and advertising clients include Loewe, Lanvin, Christian Dior, Calvin Klein, Givenchy by Riccardo Tisci, Yves Saint Laurent, Chanel, Celine, Versace, Max Mara, J.W.
-Anderson and campaigns with photographers including Steven Meisel, David Sims, Patrick Demarchelier, Paolo Roversi and Peter Lindbergh.
+Bruno's runway and advertising clients include Loewe, Lanvin, Christian Dior, Calvin Klein, Givenchy by Riccardo Tisci, Yves Saint Laurent, Chanel, Versace, Valentino, Max Mara, Tory Burch, Burberry, Salvatore Ferragamo, J.W.
+Anderson, Moncler, Uniqlo and campaigns with photographers including Steven Meisel, David Sims, Juergen Teller, Tim Walker, Mikael Jansson, Paolo Roversi and Peter Lindbergh.